ISO 27001 Certification - Everything You Need To Know

 • Conclusion

-Naturally we are most interested in Findings, Recommendations and Conclusion right?!!
+Naturally, we are most interested in Findings, Recommendations and Conclusions right?!!

 Findings will generally come in one of 3 forms: